HarveyDesEng/-Computing-2-Applications/README.md

 # -Computing-2-Applications
-Public copy of Computing 2 Applications Coursework
+Public copy of Computing 2 Applications Coursework.

 This project involved creating a WebApp using an API.